UP962500/up962500-wordle/README.md

 # What makes this version better?

 - No cheating!
 Users cannot inspect the client code to find the word that they need to guess.
+This is because word validation is done server-side in this version of Wordle.
 - "Play Again" feature that allows user to play as many times as they want with a random word selected each time.
-- Users are allowed to submit their own words to be used in a game of Wordle given that it is a 5 letter valid dictionary word!
+- Users are allowed to submit their own words to be used in a game of Wordle given that it is a 5 letter valid dictionary word.
 - Added a QoL feature that allows users to click on a letter in the word to edit it instead of having to delete the entire word.

 # Game Logic Explanation